rust-lang/rfcs/text/0000-sized-hierarchy.md

   its size and alignment, which extern types do not have.
-- For a value type to be allocated on the stack, it needs to have constant known size, which dynamically-sized and unsized types do not have (but sized and "runtime sized" types do).
+- For a value type to be allocated on the stack, it needs to have constant known size, which dynamically-sized and unsized types do not have (but sized and "runtime-sized" types do).

 Rust uses marker traits to indicate the necessary knowledge required to know the size of a type, if it can be known.
 There are three traits related to the size